-Dr. phil Albert Sondheimer (1876–1942) was a German businessman.
-He was best known for residing 1918-1932 with his family in Villa Hoffmann at Bockenheimer Landstraße in Frankfurt am Main.
-The family then moved to The Hague and then on to the United States.
+The Frankfurt businessman Dr. phil Albert Sondheimer (1876–1942) resided with his family in the neo-classicist Villa Hoffmann at Bockenheimer Landstraße, where he owned a sizeable library of German, Hebrew, and other books.
+The Sondheimer family moved to The Hague in 1932 and then on to the United States.

 Reproductions and Permissions

 We welcome fair use of this content.
 Please credit the Leo Baeck Institute in your citation.
 For usage policies and to request higher resolution images, see Reproductions and Permissions.